robbiew/godoors/README.md

 # godoors

-Helpful BBS "door" library in GO for creating linux-based applications that run over STDIO.
-If you're not already running BBS software like Talisman, Mystic, Synchronet, Enigma 1/2 or WWIV on linux, this library probably isn't for you.
+Helpful BBS "door" library in GO for creating linux-based applications that run over STDIO, using a terminal program like SyncTerm, MagiTerm, NetRunner or IGterm.

+If you're not already running BBS software like Talisman, Mystic, Synchronet, Enigma 1/2 or WWIV (on linux), then this library probably isn't for you.

 ## Install
 ```go